Chinese Lunar New Year

 What is the Lunar New Year?

 The Lunar New Year is the beginning of a calendar year whose months are cycles of the moon.
-Unlike New Year's Day always falls on Jan 1st based on the Gregorian calendar, the Lunar New Year's Day falls on different days each year.
+Unlike New Year's Day always falls on Jan 1st based on the Gregorian calendar, Lunar New Year's Day falls on different days each year.
 Different countries celebrated it on different dates, too.

 In China, there is no difference between the Chinese New Year and the Lunar New Year.
 These two phrases are both refer to the Spring Festival (春节 chūnjié).

 Chinese Lunar New Year is the 1st of the first month in the Chinese calendar.
-Kindly note that the Chinese calendar is not only based upon the monthly cycles of the moon's phases but also adjusted with regards to the sun, making the calendar "lunisolar."

 In addition, the duration of the celebration period and holiday is not the same in different countries.
 There is a 7-day public holiday in China, while the holiday shortens to 3 days in Korea and Singapore.